Seneca-ICTOER/CSP451/docs/tutorials-github/16-basic-commnads.md

 - `git clone` creates a local copy of a project that already exists remotely.
 The clone includes all the project's files, history, and branches.

 - `git add` stages a change.
 Git tracks changes to a developer's codebase, but it's necessary to stage and take a snapshot of the changes to include them in the project's history.
-This command performs staging, the first part of that two-step process.
-Any changes that are staged will become a part of the next snapshot and a part of the project's history.
-Staging and committing separately gives developers complete control over the history of their project without changing how they code and work.

 - `git commit` saves the snapshot to the project history and completes the change-tracking process.
 In short, a commit functions like taking a photo.
 Anything that's been staged with `git add` will become a part of the snapshot with `git commit`.